Daniel-SM45/Text-Encryptor/README.md

-# This is a program to crypt all the user message.
+# This is a program to cryptograph the user messages.
 # Versions Note:
 # Version 1.0.2: Added to the code a new function to get the user input.